 - Information Technology graduates.

 - The technical person who is doing or willing to work on hierarchal programming.

-As per discussion, it is clear that Inheritance technology is an influential part of object-oriented programming, so anyone who has the desire to do better object-oriented programming, one should have expertise in inheritance technology.
+As per discussion, it is clear that Inheritance technology is an influential part of object-oriented programming, so anyone who desires to do better object-oriented programming should have expertise in inheritance technology.
 Also, if a person has immense knowledge of inheritance technology, one can provide stability in the company’s code development sector and can achieve appreciation or a good position in a team.
-This also helps an organization to make greater revenue and also it can perform well.
+This also helps an organization to make greater revenue, and also it can perform well.

 Conclusion: Inheritance in Programming

 Inheritance is a virtue in object-oriented programming.
 A user can reuse its code once written and can save space and memory of code.
 The time effort of developers can also be reduced with inheritance, and it provides a better understanding of code to other developers as well, working in a team.
-With the help of inheritance, the properties of a superclass can be inherited in subclasses and can make coding effortless.
+With the help of inheritance, a superclass’s properties can be inherited in subclasses and can make coding effortless.